mauriciopoppe/math-codegen/README.md

 #### Parse

-For example let's consider the following expression with the variables `a`, `b` and `c` which are user defined:
+For example let's consider the following expression with the variable `x` which is user defined:

 ```javascript
 '1 + 2 * x'
 ```

-which can be emulated with function calls instead of operators (the parser identifies the operators as [Binary Expressions](https://github.com/estree/estree/blob/master/spec.md#binaryexpression))
+The expression can be emulated with function calls instead of operators (the parser identifies operators as [Binary Expressions](https://github.com/estree/estree/blob/master/spec.md#binaryexpression))

 ```javascript